albinblaschka/vegsoup-data/README.md

 **Data on vegetation**

+We supply the stratum/layer notation as defined in Mucina et al. 2000 (E₀, E₁, E₂, E₃)

 *Cover of vegetation*

-We supply the stratum/layer notation as defined in Mucina et al. 2000 (E₀, E₁, E₂, E₃).

 > `cov` total cover, total projection of standing vegetation